 Taxes withheld by iTunes K.K. are paid to the Japanese tax authorities.
 Any taxes withheld prior to the date your submitted tax forms were approved by the Japan Tax Authority are not eligible for refund through Apple.
 You may be able to seek a refund directly from the Japanese government.
 If you cannot get a refund, U.S. entities may be able to credit or deduct this on your U.S. tax return.
 Consult your tax adviser regarding your specific situation.

 VAT will increase across the European Union starting January 1, 2015.
-Starting on that date, VAT will be based on the customer’s country of residence.
+Starting on that date, VAT will be based on the customer’s country or region of residence.
 Currently, the effective VAT rate on television shows distributed through the iTunes Store is the same across all EU territories, but following the change, VAT rates will vary.

 As a result, wholesale prices for television in these territories will change.